godotengine/godot-website/README.md

 ### Deploying your changes

-Deploying is of course only possible to people who have access to our production server.
+Deploying is of course only possible for people who have access to our production server.
 Most contributors should submit a pull request instead.

 - Install Node.js and npm.